 HostPapa is an independent (ie, not owned by a big holding corporation) web hosting company from Toronto, Canada.
 They offer a spectrum of hosting services from shared hosting to VPS servers with a focus on small business owners (rather than bloggers or online-only operators).

-Like most shared hosting companies, HostPapa also provides email, a website builder, and various complementary services with 24 hour support and a 30 day money back guarantee.
+Like most hosting companies, HostPapa also provides email, a website builder, and various complementary services with 24-hour support and a 30-day money back guarantee.

 I’ve had several readers email to ask my opinion about HostPapa, so I decided to give them a shot in my recent shopping tour of entry-level web hosts.